Doors at 8 App Development

 Challenge

-Design a ticketing app that elevates social interactions between eventgoers, increases hyper-localized event promotion, and provides scannable QR codes for entry.
+Design a ticketing app that elevates social interactions between eventgoers and increases hyper-localized event promotion.

 Opportunity